 Wider consultation of the draft report is at the discretion of the competent authority.
-In this case no direct consultation was made because information was provided by the RSPB and Forestry Commission we considered that they had made their position on this matter clear.
+In this case no direct consultation was made because information relating to capercaillie was provided by the RSPB and Forestry Commission as part of the Habitat Regulations Appraisal for applications 2015/0132/DET and 2015/0133/DET which form part of the wider Badaguish development.
+It was decided that no additional information was needed to make the assessment.